Gérard de Nerval: Work with Dumas

 In January 1834, Nerval's maternal grandfather died and he inherited around 30,000 francs.
-That autumn, he headed to southern France, then traveled to Florence, Rome and Naples.
+That autumn, he headed to southern France and then travelled to Florence, Rome and Naples.
 On his return in 1835, he moved in with a group of Romantic artists (including Camille Rogier).
 In May of that year, he created Le Monde Dramatique, a luxurious literary journal on which he squandered his inheritance.
 Debt-ridden, he finally sold it in 1836.
-Getting his start in journalism, he traveled to Belgium with Gautier from July to September.
+Getting his start in journalism, he travelled to Belgium with Gautier from July to September.

 In 1837, Piquillo was shown at the Opéra-Comique.
 Despite Nerval's work on the project, Dumas' was the only name on the libretto.
 Jenny Colon played the main role.
 Nerval may have fallen in love with the actress.
 Some specialists claim that his unrequited love for her is what inspired many of the female figures that appear in his writing, including the Virgin Mary, Isis, the queen of Saba.
 Other experts disagree with this biographical analysis.

 Despite Dumas' refusal to let him take credit for his work, Nerval continued to collaborate with Dumas on plays.
-In the summer of 1838, he traveled with Dumas to Germany to work on Léo Burckart, which eventually premiered at the Théâtre de la Porte-Saint-Martin on 16 April 1839, six days after the premiere of another play the pair worked on together called L'Alchimiste.
-In November 1839, Nerval traveled to Vienna, where he met the pianist Marie Pleyel at the French embassy.
+In the summer of 1838, he travelled with Dumas to Germany to work on Léo Burckart, which eventually premiered at the Théâtre de la Porte-Saint-Martin on 16 April 1839, six days after the premiere of another play the pair worked on together called L'Alchimiste.
+In November 1839, Nerval travelled to Vienna, where he met the pianist Marie Pleyel at the French embassy.

 First nervous breakdowns

 Back in France in March 1840, Nerval took over Gautier's column at La Presse.
-After publishing a third edition of Faust in July, including a preface and fragments of Second Faust, he traveled to Belgium in October.
+After publishing a third edition of Faust in July, including a preface and fragments of Second Faust, he travelled to Belgium in October.
 On 15 December Piquillo premiered in Brussels, where Nerval crossed paths with Jenny Colon and Marie Pleyel once again.

-After a first nervous breakdown on 23 February 1841 he was cared for at the Sainte-Colombe Borstal ("maison de correction").
+After a first nervous breakdown on 23 February 1841, he was cared for at the Sainte-Colombe Borstal ("maison de correction").
 On 1 March Jules Janin published an obituary for Nerval in the Journal des Débats.
 After a second nervous breakdown, Nerval was housed in Docteur Esprit Blanche's clinic in Montmartre, where he remained from March to November.